Troubleshooting Your Solar System

 1. The solar panels

-2. The solar system wiring (most common issue)
+2. The solar system wiring (most common issue, fuses, wiring, connector failure)

 3. The solar controller